matt-cook/corpchaps.com/get-started/bring-steve-to-you.md

 ### Get the customized help you deserve!

-Bring Steve to You to find the solutions to your specific chaplaincy challenges and situations.
+Bring Steve to you to find the solutions to your specific chaplaincy challenges and situations.

 Just click on the “BUY NOW” button below to ultimately save time and money, and achieve better results!